TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 6/Zechariah 6.3.md

 ---

-and in the third chariot white horses; and in the fourth chariot grizzled strong horses.
+in the third chariot white horses; and in the fourth chariot dappled horses, all of them powerful.